0xhrsh/wazirx-pnl-statement-generator/README.md

 - Download all trading report and save them in data directory (inside the project).
 - Use `pro_process.py` file to extract Exchange Trades and P2P trades into separate csv files.
 - Use `pnl.py` to generate a profit and loss statement from Exchange and P2P trade csv files.
 - Verify with your CA before using this for filing your ITR.
-This is not meant to be used without verification.
+This application is vibecoded, so it is not guaranteed to work.